Agoric/dapp-oracle/README.md

 The `E(publicFacet).query(query)` call creates an unpaid query.

 Queries are answered by the oracle handler provided to the contract.
-Each query calls `E(oracleHandler).onQuery(query, actions)` which returns a promise for the reply.

-The `actions` additionally allow the oracle to call:
+Each query calls `E(oracleHandler).onQuery(query, feeAmount)` which returns a promise for the `{ reply, requiredFee }`.
+If the oracle rejects the promise or the caller did not pay the `requiredFee`, the caller just gets a rejection, and their fee is refunded.
+Otherwise, the `reply` is returned to the caller as the result of the query.

-* `E(actions).assertDeposit(depositAmountRecord)` which throws if the caller did not provide a large enough deposit.
-The oracle should call this before engaging in the actual resolution of the query.
-* `E(actions).collectFee(desiredFeeAmountRecord)` which only resolves after the reply has been returned, and then it resolves to the lesser of the actual payment (which is guaranteed to be more than the assertDeposit amount), or the desired fee.

 ## WebSocket Oracle API